unikraft/summer-of-code-2021/content/en/docs/sessions/05-contributing-to-unikraft/index.md

 LIBHOGWEED_SUBDIR=nettle-$(LIBHOGWEED_VERSION)
 LIBHOGWEED_EXTRACTED = $(LIBHOGWEED_ORIGIN)/nettle-$(LIBHOGWEED_VERSION)
 ````
-There are some useful default variables:
+There are some useful default variables, for example:
 - `$LIBNAME_ORIGIN`: represents the path where the original library is downloaded and extracted during the build process;
 - `$LIBNAME_BASE`: represents the path of the ported library sources(the path appended to the `$LIBS` variable).